-Image-guided radiation therapy uses a variety of imaging technologies to plan the best radiation protocol treatment and monitors you even as the treatment is underway to visualize the procedure.
-Delivery of radiation therapy is more precise in killing tumor cells and sparing normal healthy cells when it is planned and delivered using imaging techniques.
+Image-guided radiation therapy uses a variety of imaging technologies to plan the best radiation protocol treatment, as well as visualize the procedure even as the treatment is underway.
+Delivery of radiation therapy in this way is more precise, sparing normal healthy cells.

-The first step is to perform a computerized tomography (CT) scan that takes detailed cross-sectional images, or slices, of the tumor allowing the radiation oncologist to see your tumor in a 3-D format.
+The first step is to perform a computerized tomography (CT) scan that takes detailed cross-sectional images, or slices, of the tumor, allowing the radiation oncologist to see the tumor in a 3D format.

 Once the tumor location has been mapped, the images are uploaded to the IGRT machine.
 The treatment team lines up the tumor properly before turning on the beam and treating the patient.

-As impressive as IGRT is, the virtual environment developed at Houston Methodist is a stunning advancement.
-Using data from several different types of scans, clinicians and researchers created a computer augmented virtual environment that extracts enormous amounts of data from existing imaging studies:
+Using data from several different types of scans, clinicians and researchers created a computer-augmented virtual environment that extracts enormous amounts of data from existing imaging studies, including:

 - Positron emission tests (PET)